-There was much discussion about how to handle and store the benches.
-The Luke Hughes team took the client team to St Mary’s Ealing and showed them the specialised dolly system they had developed, which allows benches to be stacked five at a time and then rolled around easily and safely.
+There was much discussion about how to handle and store the cathedral benches.
+The Luke Hughes team took the client team to St Mary’s Ealing and showed them the specialised dolly system we had developed, which allows benches to be stacked five at a time and then rolled around easily and safely.
 It was the way the dollies worked that completely transformed the space.

 To prove just how quick and efficient the Luke Hughes stacking bench and dolly design was, a 2-person team cleared stacking pews seating 600 people in under 17 minutes.

 That, to our way of thinking, is what we mean by keeping notable buildings relevant.
 The vergers at Sheffield Cathedral are still re-organising and moving their Luke Hughes stacking pews, day in day out.